Radisson, New York: History of Radisson

 The name “Radisson” is attributed to the earliest known European explorer, Pierre-Esprit Radisson (b.
 1636 - d.
 1710).
 While fur trapping and hunting, he was captured by Native American tribes and ultimately escaped.
-In both service to England and France, he formed exploration parties for scouting resources in Canada as well as the Great Lakes region.
+In service to both England and France, he formed exploration parties for scouting resources in Canada as well as the Great Lakes region.
 Later in life, he co-founded Hudson's Bay Company, where he acquired modest fame that lead to use of his namesake in the famous international hotel chain, multiple towns in North America, movies, books and an outdoor product line.

 The current subdivision was once simply called “New Community of Lysander.”
 The area now named for Radisson has a long and interesting history, beginning just after the American Revolution.
 At that time, a grateful but impoverished Congress wished to reward its war heroes for their efforts.
 One of these heroes was young Colonel Marinus Willett.
 Congress paid its debt to Willett with the grant of a huge parcel of land.
 Over the years, the Willett family sold parcels of the rich farm land.
 John Jacob Astor purchased thousands of acres of Willett's land and then sold small parcels to homesteading farmers to visit the area.